ironon/canvas-lms-integration/README.md

 There are a couple different mode of operation for this plugin, all of which are off by default, and must be explictly turned on.
 Multiple modes can be on at the same time. *The Dataview and Templater integrations will work fine, even with all of the modes off, all these modes do is just find different ways to import as-text the contents of your Canvas assignments, without the use of Dataview or Templater.*

 ### Mirror Assignments into Folder (Recommended)
+This mode, for every assignment on Canvas, will mirror all assignments into the specified folder.

 ### Daily Note Inject
 This mode, for every assignment on Canvas, will go to the corrosponding daily note for when that assignment is due, and insert a Task under the specified header in the daily note with the name of the assignment.